Winter weather alerts in place today, winter system exits late day

 TODAY:

-Winter weather alerts remain in place this morning and most of the Twin Tiers have a Winter Weather Advisory that goes until 7:00pm.
-As for Tioga (PA) county, the Winter Weather Advisory goes until noon today.
+Winter weather alerts remain in place this morning.
 This is as we deal with some mixed precipitation and snow showers.
 The steady precipitation has turned to shower activity and that will be the case for the majority of the day.
 Our system pulls away from the area going into the evening and then we have a lake-effect set-up.
-Additional snowfall totals will be ranging from a trace to two inches today from our system.
+Additional snowfall totals will be ranging from a trace to four inches today from our system.
 Lower amounts to the west and higher totals to the east.

 TONIGHT: